How Much Does It Cost to Build a Website for a Small Business

 Additional CMS plugins and themes

 A CMS often requires plugins and theme licenses to expand features.
 These add to the cost of a website, especially for booking tools, payment gateways, SEO plugins, advanced forms, and security add-ons.
 Some plugins cost a small annual fee, while others cost more for full functionality.
-These add ons help shape how the final small business website looks and functions.
+These add-ons help shape the final small business website’s look and functionality, with a budget of AED 70–1,100 per premium plugin/year in the UAE market.

 Illustration showing premium plugins and themes used in CMS websites